 A Cockapoo coat can be more like the Poodle or Cocker Spaniel parent.
 It will depend on the parent your puppy most favors.
 Plus, your dog’s coat may have a different texture as she matures.

 During puppyhood, you can usually get away with a basic Cockapoo brush and short daily brushing sessions.

-When your Cockapoo grows up and into his adult coat, it’s time to get serious about Cockapoo grooming tools.
+But, when your Cockapoo grows up and into his adult coat, it’s time to get serious about specialized Cockapoo grooming tools.

 Cockapoo grooming basics

 The Cockapoo – a cross between a Poodle and a Cocker Spaniel – is one of the most popular hybrid dog breeds on the planet.

 This endearing little bundle of liquid eyes and soft curls pops out looking cute and pretty much just stays that way!